abossenbroek/CarBehaviorCloning/README.md

 ![nvidia model performance][images/nvidia_model_performance.png]

 We see that the validation model performance hovers around 100% and its stopped early because the validation performance is not improving.
+The disadvantage of the NVidia model is that the weights file are large, around 80 megabytes.
+This can be an issue if we want to deploy the model to an embedded system such as a car navigation system.
+For that reason we research the squeeze net architecture.
+The advantage of the squeeze net model is that it has much less weights than the NVidia model.

-### Squeezenet model
+## Squeezenet model
 The second model that we built is based on the squeezenet architecture.
 The squeezenet architecture is derived from Alexnet, a neural network that won a prize in 2012, but with about 50 times less variables.
 The architecture of the